BillGJ/StreamApi-SummarizeClients/README.md

 ## Running the code using the command line

-To run this code just do:
+To compile and run this code, just do:

-1. `javac -cp .
-SummarizeClients.java`
+      javac -cp .
+SummarizeClients.java
-2. `java -cp .
-SummarizeClients`
+      java -cp .
+SummarizeClients

 The output should look like: